Yadier Molina: 2013

 With increased profile coming in conjunction with his offensive breakout from the year before, Molina's popularity with fans around the game also increased.
 Following his 2012 fourth-place MVP finish, his 2013 in-season jersey sales rose to third place, just after Posey and retiring New York Yankees closer Mariano Rivera, according to a July 11 report.
-On June 2 he was ejected by 1st base umpire Clint Fagan for throwing his helmet.
+On June 2 he was ejected by 1st base umpire Clint Fagan for throwing his helmet after a long throw by San Francisco Giants shortstop Brandon Crawford resulted in him getting called out on a close play at 1st.
 Molina collected two doubles in a three-hit game on June 12, giving him 21 doubles for the season, a pre-All-Star break career high.
 It was also the second-highest pre-All-Star break total in franchise history following Ted Simmons' 29 thirty-five years earlier.
 That three-hit game also gave Molina 78 for his career, tied for 43 on the all-time list for catchers.

 Through July 15, Molina led the NL with a .341 (110 hits in 323 at-bats) batting average.
 In the final All-Star Game balloting, Molina (6,883,258 votes) edged out Posey (6,474,088) for the role of the NL's starting catcher in the game held at Citi Field in Queens, New York City.
 The Cardinals placed Molina on the 15-day disabled list on July 31 due to a right knee sprain.
 At the time he went on the DL, Molina was batting .330 with eight homers, thirty doubles, and 54 RBIs.
 A magnetic resonance image (MRI) indicated inflammation but no structural damage, so the knee was drained of excess fluid buildup and Molina was given a cortisone injection.

 The knee injury impacted his batting average, contributing to a late-season slump.
 On September 16, Molina collected four hits with three runs scored to help the Cardinals to a 12–2 win over the Seattle Mariners and break an 0–15 slump, raising his batting average to .317.
 Eight days later, Molina was behind the plate to call rookie Michael Wacha's one-hit, 8 2/3 innings of shutout work in a 2–0 victory over the Washington Nationals.
 It was actually a no-hitter through that point until Ryan Zimmerman broke it up with a high-bouncing ground ball that glanced off Wacha's glove for the Nationals' only hit of the game.